Addisu-menngistie/atalualemu/README.md

 - 👋 Hi, I’m @Addisu
 - 👀 I’m interested in data science and data analysis
-- 🌱 I’m currently learning mechatronics engineering
+- 🌱 I’m currently looking for data analytics postion
-- 💞️ I’m looking to collaborate on topics related to data science
+- 💞️ I’m looking to collaborate on topics related to data analysis and visualizaion
-- 📫 How to reach me ...with email or on get hub

 <!---
 atalualemu/atalualemu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.